Basra97/2420-Assignment-3-p2/README.md

 ## Task 1: Setting up two droplets and configuring load balancer.

-1. Go to DigitalOcean and clcik on the green `create` and then click droplet.
+1. Go to DigitalOcean and click on the green `create` and then click droplet.

 ![Droplet](digocean.png)